Error-331/code_tests/docs/bible/quotes.md

 ...We can focus on people who disappoint us, work that is difficult, or a life that seems unfulfilled...

 ...Or we can focus on the many ways God has blessed us...

+#### Experience

+*"Drink deeply of the pleasures of this God.
+Experience for yourself the joyous mercies he gives to all who turn to hide themselves in him.
+Worship in awe and wonder, all you who've made holy!
+For all who fear him will feast with plenty."*

+**(Psalm 34:8-9 TPT)**

+...The proper fear of God removes us from the fears of our daily life...

+...When we get a taste of the joy and goodness of God, both inner temptations and outer enemies lose their power against us...